 Most fishbowls don’t have a filtration system and many pet owners don’t usually set up a filter.
-The reason being that it can be very difficult to find a filter suitable for a tiny fishbowl.
+The reason is that it can be very difficult to find a filter suitable for a tiny fishbowl.
+It is possible for guppies to live in a fish bowl without a filter provided you have a proper setup of a guppy fishbowl which mimics an underwater ecosystem.
+While it is not difficult to build, it does require you to delicately balance several elements.

 Additionally, when the females do give birth, there won’t be enough space for the baby guppies and they can and will be eaten by adult guppies if they can’t find places to hide.

-While I don’t recommend keeping any fish in a bowl or vase, there some that argue that it can be done and is safe to do once you take proper precautions:
+While I don’t recommend keeping any fish in a bowl or vase, there are some who argue that it can be done and is safe to do once you take proper precautions:

-Fishbowls are very attractive, however, keeping guppies or other fish in a glass bowl is not something that I would recommend.
+Fishbowls are very attractive, however, keeping guppies or other fish in a glass bowl is not something that I would recommend for beginners.
 Instead, why not try out a planted bowl (with no fish).

 - Keeping Guppies in a Glass Fish Bowl – Guppy Aquarium